Tokyo

 When to Visit: Tokyo is great to visit most of the year.
 Spring is often ideal for catching the cherry blossoms, and winters are generally mild.
 Summer, however, can be hot and humid, so it is not the best time to visit.

 Trip Length: At least four nights to get a good taste of what Tokyo offers before moving on to another destination.
-That said, Tokyo has so much to do that you could easily spend a full week exploring.
+However, Tokyo has so much to do that you could easily spend a full week exploring.

 Combine with: Hakone/Mount Fuji for a shorter trip, Kyoto and Osaka as part of the classic Golden Triangle route, or Hokkaido for winter skiing.
 There are also many lesser-known destinations nearby that offer unique experiences.
 Contact us to brainstorm!